Do you believe in the butterfly effect? Can an event as small as a butterfly flapping its wings really cause chaos down the line?

 You don’t have to do this exercise just for yourself.
 When you read a book or watch TV, pay attention to what is stressing the characters out.
 Think about why they are stressed, then think about some other ways the character could think about the situation and then find out what actually happens.

 Small steps can lead to big changes.
-These simple exercises can give you an idea of how to incorporate stress management into your life leading to huge positive repercussions.
+These simple exercises can show you how to handle work stress leading to huge positive changes.

 My hope is that you begin doing some of these exercises today and commit to them and to your mental health.
 Don’t stop here, though.